-For those seeking employment as a hospital technician, completion of a certificate program is the minimum entry-level qualification needed to obtain a position in the field, although candidates generally hold an associate's degree in the health sciences.
+For those seeking employment as a hospital technician, completion of a certificate program is the minimum entry-level qualification needed, although candidates generally hold an associate's degree in the health sciences.
 Additionally, some employers request prior work experience in clinics or laboratories, which can be fulfilled during educational programs or through entry-level job training.
-Hospital technicians must have exceptional communication and organizational skills, be able to work well as part of a team and multitask efficiently.

 Certificate in Phlebotomy